nodejs/node/doc/api/fs.md

 ```

 Exceptions that occur using synchronous operations are thrown immediately and
-may be handled using `try`/`catch`, or may be allowed to bubble up.
+may be handled using `try…catch`, or may be allowed to bubble up.

 ```js
 const fs = require('fs');